Analysis | Masters picks: The best bets to put on the green jacket

 Is it Johnson’s time?

-If DeChambeau has been the best post-hiatus player, then Dustin Johnson (also 10-1 to win) is not too far behind him.
+If DeChambeau has been the best post-hiatus player, then Dustin Johnson (10-1 to win) is not too far behind him.
 Johnson hasn’t finished worse than sixth in his past six starts, with two wins and three second-place finishes.
 In his first tournament back after testing positive for the coronavirus, Johnson tied for second at last weekend’s Houston Open, and he has finished no worse than a tie for 10th in his past four Masters appearances.
 Only Jordan Spieth has shot a better combined Masters score over the past five years (39 under) than Johnson (29 under).

 Approaching greatness?